 Regardless of diagnosis and situation, we hope this guide can provide you with as much information as possible on what services are there to support you.

 Although we’ve tried our best to ensure that this guide is easy to read for all, we understand that some words or abbreviations may be new to you, so we have put together a glossary located at the end of the guide to support you.
 Please do refer to the glossary if you need further guidance in understanding what a term means.

-- Read the Information on Services and Support Guide for Children ,Young People and Adults aged 0-25 with Autism Spectrum Disorder / Social Communication Difficulties (Draft)
+- Read the Information on Services and Support Guide for Children ,Young People and Adults aged 0-25 with social communication difficulties/Autism before and after a diagnosis.

 Consultation with young people was done with support from Ealing Mencap who brought together a group of young people with SEND to participate in a review of the Local Offer and to submit their thoughts and ideas.

 Here are some of the comments we received from the young people through this consultation:

 - The pages on education and supported employment were really good because ‘It’s very important information’ ‘there’s information on services for young people’ ‘there are phone numbers on who to contact’ and ‘there is a lot of info.’
 The two young people that focused on this page gave the Local Offer pages on supported employment a ‘Good’ (with the options being Bad, OK, Good) and a 10 out of 10.

 - The pages on sports/leisure for children and young people also had some good information and lots of contact numbers.